GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

    Master Flat - K-Short Band

-Note that this figure shows the masked pixels in red color but not all the detector features are masked.
+Note that this figure shows the masked pixels in white color but not all the detector features are masked.
 For example, the "Christmas Tree" on the detector 2 can be easily noticed but was not masked.